Skip to content

 samples_emitted int

-Count of per-tick batches actually pushed onto the receive stream.
+Count of per-tick batches actually pushed onto the receive stream for recorder summaries, or individual samples handed to the sink for pipe() summaries.

 samples_late int